RelevantContent/privacyguides.org/docs/email.md

 Must not have any irresponsible marketing, which can include the following:

-- Claiming to use "unbreakable encryption."
+- Claims of "unbreakable encryption."
 Encryption should be used with the intention that it may not be secret in the future when the technology exists to crack it.
 - Making guarantees of protecting anonymity 100%.
 When someone makes a claim that something is 100% it means there is no certainty for failure.
 We know people can quite easily de-anonymize themselves in a number of ways, e.g.:

     - Reusing personal information e.g. (email accounts, unique pseudonyms, etc.) that they accessed without anonymity software (Tor, VPN, etc.)